avinashatluru/JuniorDesign/README.md

 * web-vitals: Version 2.1.4

 ## Download Instructions
-In order to download this project, simply navigate the the main page of this repository and click **Releases** to the right of the files list.
+In order to download this project, simply navigate the main page of this repository and click **Releases** to the right of the files list.
 Afterwords, you will be given the option to download the latest version of the application source code as either a zip file or a tar.gz file.
 To download older versions of this application, click **Tags** on the upper-left section of the screen and select the desired version.

 ## Build and Installation
 Not applicable

 ## Run Instructions
-In order to run this appliaction, you unzip the downloaded source code and unloade it into Visual Studio Code, **VS code**.
+In order to run this application, you unzip the downloaded source code and upload it into Visual Studio Code, **VS code**.
 After all the source code and necessary dependencies are installed, open a terminal in **VS code** by clicking on the 3 dots at the top of the screen, selecting **Terminal** and clicking **New Terminal**.
-Once the terminal is open, navigate to the **server** directory using the appropriate commands and run the lines **npm i** and **node server.mjs**.
-If everything was properly installed, you should recieve the message that server is running and that MOngoDB is connected.
+Once the terminal is open, navigate to the **server** directory using the appropriate commands and run the lines 'npm i' and 'node server.mjs'.
+If everything was properly installed, you should receive the message that server is running and that MongoDB is connected.
-Now, open a new terminal and navigate to the **client** directory the same way you navigated to **server** and run the lines **npm i** and **npm start**.
+Now, open a new terminal and navigate to the **client** directory the same way you navigated to **server** and run the lines 'npm i' and 'npm start'.
 This should open a new window in your device's default browser which contains the application.

 # Release Notes #